Fiserv/exchange/docs/getting-started/getting-started-transactions.md

 <!-- theme: info -->
 >**POST** `/transaction/chargeback-adjustments`

-Chargeback Adjustments report actual financial adjustments that have been made relating to a chargeback.
-Can be used in a fund-the-pfac setup to know when a chargeback needs to be recouped or reimbursed from a submerchant.
+Chargeback Adjustments report actual financial adjustments related to a chargeback.
+This can be used in a fund-the-PFAC setup to know when a chargeback needs to be recouped or reimbursed from a sub-merchant.

 ## Chargebacks